-Unlike most days on our itinerary, we spent much of our time on Cijin Island doing spontaneous exploration.
+Unlike most days on our itinerary, we visited Cijin Island with no set agenda.
 We didn’t have anything planned other than to make a left after disembarking from the ferry and riding our bikes around the perimeter of the island.
 That’s how we found all of the places mentioned here.
 We didn’t plan on visiting them.
 They just happened.

 As described, nearly every minute of our trips is planned ahead of time so I can document as much content as possible for this blog.
 I rarely do anything spontaneous when we travel which is why I enjoyed Cijin Island so much.
 It was fun to just ride around and enjoy the island without having any kind of agenda.
 It’s the kind of place that invites spontaneity.

-There are more attractions you can visit on the island like the Shell Museum and Starlight Tunnel.
+There are more attractions you can visit on the island like the Shell Museum and Cijin Tunnel (Starlight Tunnel).
 But like the other places mentioned in this post, I don’t think any of them are major “must-see” attractions.
 You won’t miss much if you skip them because Cijin Island itself is the main draw.

 After flying my drone on the beach, I joined Ren at one of the bars overlooking the ocean.
 We sat there for over an hour sipping our beers and enjoying the view.
 That for me, is one of the best things you can do here.